iguessthislldo/bridle/README.rst

 Bridle
 ######

-Bridle is parser and AST library for OMG Interface Description Language.
+Bridle is a parser, AST library, and command line multi-tool for the Object Management Group (OMG) Interface Description Language (IDL) and related data formats.

 **************************************************
 Intentional Divergences with the IDL Specification